 The most well-known pilgrimage in the UK is to Stonehenge

-Most of the health issues involved on pilgrimages are the same as for short holidays to the same areas.
-The difference is that there are often huge numbers of pilgrims, of all ages, visiting the same place the same time.
+Most of the health issues occurring during pilgrimages are the same as for short holidays to the same areas.
+The difference is that there are often vast numbers of pilgrims, of all ages, visiting the same place at the same time.

 Pilgrims to Mecca arrive from many parts of the world, including Africa and Asia, and there may be a risk of them carrying infections transmissible through person to person contact or through mosquitoes such as influenza, malaria, dengue and yellow fever.

-Equally serious is the risk of injuries and stampedes, there have been a number of episodes of pilgrims being crushed or trampled to death.
-Crowds attending pilgrimages can be extremely large with attendant risks of accidents and infections.
+Equally serious is the risk of injuries and stampedes, there have been several episodes of pilgrims being crushed or trampled to death.
+Crowds attending pilgrimages can be huge with attendant risks of accidents and infections.

 There are times when Saudi Arabia discourages attendance by the elderly, very young and those with existing health issues.
 Being in large crowds can result in exposure to respiratory tract infections such as influenza, meningococcal disease and measles.

-Saudi Arabia requires proof of having received certain vaccinations as a condition of attending Hajj or Umrah.
-This may include meningococcal disease as well as yellow fever and poliomyelitis from those arriving from areas where these infections still occur.
+Saudi Arabia requires proof of having received certain vaccinations as a condition of attending Hajj or Umrah which may include meningococcal disease as well as yellow fever and poliomyelitis from those arriving from areas where these infections still occur.